AetherraLabs/Aetherra/docs/AETHERRA_MEMORY_SYSTEM.md

   - `LyrixaMemoryEngine` is a compatibility alias to `AetherraMemoryEngine` so existing plugins work unchanged.
   - `AetherraMemoryEngine` adapts to the canonical `QuantumEnhancedMemoryEngine` and maintains a tiny in‑memory list for legacy substring retrieval in tests.
 - Core memory (local, SQLite)
   - `LyrixaMemorySystem` stores conversation, project, preferences, and learning memories with indexes for efficient lookup.
+Note: the `memory_core.py` module header is marked “DEPRECATED” because top-level engine calls are adapted to QEME; however, the SQLite-backed `LyrixaMemorySystem` class remains fully supported and is used by the advanced orchestrator and tests.
 - Orchestrated advanced memory
   - `AetherraMemoryEngineAdvanced` coordinates: core memory, fractal/concept/episodic structures, narrative generation, pulse/health monitoring, and reflective analysis.
 - Compression and quantum‑hybrid